-Although the model does well to capture the bifurcation characteristics and aspects of synchronization, it does not capture all aspects of the flame response.
-First, we note that the model resolves only the dominant mode of the spectrum (Fig. \ref{fig:pres_ts} and \ref{fig:hrr_ts}).
-This is by construction as we did not consider higher modes in Eq. \eqref{eq2} to keep the analysis simple.
-In addition, we can observe diagonal streaks in Figs. \ref{fig:local_flame}(d,i,n), which are completely missing from the model results.
-These diagonal streaks result from the convection of flame along the azimuthal direction due to the action of the swirler.
-Capturing these features would require considerations for the spatial location of the oscillators.
-These issues are left as interesting directions for resolution in the future.
+Although the model does well in capturing the bifurcation characteristics and aspects of synchronization, it does not capture the higher modes of the spectrum (see Figs. \ref{fig:pres_ts} and \ref{fig:hrr_ts}).
+This is by construction of the model as we did not consider higher modes in Eq. \eqref{eq2}, to keep the analysis simple.
+Additionally, the prediction of dynamical states on further increase in swirler rotation rate beyond the state of suppression from the model is left for future studies.